Himalayan Climbs & Walks Pre-Trip Newsletter Spring 2011 for Everest, Cho Oyu, Lhotse, Everest base camp, Island Peak

 - Donate medicines - education supplies, clothing, etc to Mt Everest Foundation for Sustainable Development

-We offer a number of exciting trips this year and next, which you may review on our website at www.SummitClimb.com and www.SummitTrek.com.
-Read a short description for each trip below (including how things went last year) and click links to view slideshows.
+We offer a number of exciting trips this March-July and September-December, which you may review on our website at www.SummitClimb.com and www.SummitTrek.com.
+Read a short description for each trip below and go to the links to view LIVE ONLINE slideshows (large peaks are at the top of the list and fun walks a bit lower down the list):.

 Please ask as many questions as possible, so that we may understand one another's expectations.
 Informed team members achieve their goals with greater satisfaction, and are better and safer "team players".
 We love discussing our favourite subject, MOUNTAINS, so please ask us anything.